-"Parks For The Future" airs Thursday, January 3, 2013 at 10 p.m. - The second episode presents the very real challenges that state parks are currently facing in California.
+"Parks For The Future" repeats Thursday, January 16, 2014 at 9 p.m. - The second episode presents the very real challenges that state parks are currently facing in California.
 Among these are habitat destruction by overuse, protection of native species at the expense of recreation; reclaiming industrial brown fields to create new parks in dense urban areas; establishing historic sites that commemorate people and events from diverse cultures; and imminent park closures.

 This episode highlights the trials of balancing peaceful solitude at Anza-Borrego Desert State Park with the growing demand for “off-roading” at neighboring Ocotillo Wells State Vehicular Recreation Area.
 It then tells of the wildlife preservation efforts for the northern elephant seal and western snowy plover that sometimes limit public access along parts of the central coast.